• Skip to primary navigation

 Instructions

-• In a large bowl mix together the cream cheese and sugar until creamy.
+• In a large bowl, mix the cream cheese and sugar until creamy.

-• Add the eggs, vanilla extract, cream of coconut, butter, evaporated milk and mix
+• Add the eggs, vanilla extract, cream of coconut, butter, and evaporated milk, and mix.

-• Then add the crushed pineapples, sweet rice flour, baking powder until it’s well incorporated.
+• Then add the crushed pineapples, sweet rice flour and baking powder until it’s well incorporated.

-• Pour into pan, Sprinkle with brown sugar and bake it for 50 minutes to 1 hour.**
+• Pour into the pan, sprinkle with brown sugar, and bake it for 50 minutes to 1 hour.

 Leave a Comment